 - Manufacturing: 18 incidents

 The occupation with the most fatal work injuries was professional drivers and truck drivers.
 Drivers accounted for 116 of all incidents, or 22 percent of the state’s fatal work incidents.
-Construction workers have the second most dangerous job in the state, with 43 incidents.
+Construction workers have the second most dangerous job in the state, with 43 fatal incidents.

 Other dangerous occupations include the following: